 John Denver's death shocked a nation that had for decades reveled in his joyous music and generous spirit.

 Legendary artist John Denver took folk music to new heights with his idyllic lyrics, soaring vocals, and acoustic guitar sets.
 His unique, spiritual sound invited audiences to see the world in all its natural splendor just as he did.

 But John Denver’s death would bring a startling and tragic end to his legacy when an experimental plane he was flying crashed into the Pacific Ocean.
-Now, learn more about the answer to the question of how did John Denver die.
+Now, learn more about the answer to the question of how John Denver died.

 John Denver’s Rise to Stardom

 John Denver was born Henry John Deutschendorf Jr., on December 31, 1943 in Roswell, New Mexico.
 As a teenager, Denver received a 1910 Gibson acoustic guitar from his grandmother as a gift, which provided him inspiration throughout his singing-songwriting career.

-His father was a U.S. Air Force Officer— another aspect of Denver’s early life which would follow him into adulthood.
+His father was a U.S. Air Force Officer another aspect of Denver’s early life that would follow him into adulthood.
 He developed a love of flying.
 Unfortunately, this would contribute later to John Denver’s death.

 Denver attended Texas Tech University (then known as Texas Technical College) from 1961 to 1964, but his musical wanderings led him to drop out of college and head to New York City in 1965.
 He won a spot against 250 other auditioners on the Chad Mitchell Trio before catching his big break in 1967.